 Note on onions: Check out my tip for dicing onions.
 Or just slice green onions, both white and green parts, or use the cocktail onions that come in a jar.
 Or a combination of any of those.

 Note on cucumbers: peel the cucumbers, and then remove the seeds by gently scraping a spoon down the middle.

-If preparing ahead of time, keep all the diced garnishes EXCEPT the tomatoes in the refrigerator: the taste and texture of tomatoes deteriorates from cold temps.
-Keep those at room temperature, or just wait until right before serving to dice them.
+If preparing ahead of time, keep the diced garnishes in the refrigerator until right before serving to dice them.

 Next, add the sherry vinegar.
 (Red wine vinegar may be used here instead, if you prefer, or if you simply don’t have sherry vinegar.)
 I prefer sherry vinegar for its brighter flavor.

 Blend the mixture on high until it becomes a thick and smooth puree.
 Then taste it.
 Just a spoonful.
 You’ll want more, but stay strong and resist the temptation or you won’t have anything left for dinner.